 The meme that we use to share what we read this past week and what our plans are for the upcoming week.
 Now hosted by The Book Date.

 What have you been reading?
-Anyone reading all the Sci-Fi this month, too?
+Any special reading plans?